Checkfront/API/docs/ref/webhook/booking.rst

 booking.order.items.item
 ~~~~~~~~~~~~~~~~~~~~~~~~
-		An entry for *each* item in the booking exists will contain following fields:
+		An entry for *each* item in the booking will contain following fields:

 		+---------------------------+------------------+------------------------------------------------------------------------+
 		| Field                     | Type             | Description                                                            |